Igloczek/n8n-nodes-pocketbase-admin/README.md

 This module is a fork of [n8n-nodes-pocketbase](https://github.com/TheFehr/n8n-nodes-pocketbase) with some changes:

-- All actions are performed as admin
+- All actions are performed as superuser (admin)
 - Adds support for `getFirstListItem`, `getFullList` and `delete` actions
 - Adds support for `skipTotal` parameter